tlesmood/webtoon/index.rst

 While the actual assistance doesn't have much in the method of stowed away expenses, makers are permitted to set up whatever limitations they like.
 For instance, some series have a Fast Pass that can be bought to for all time open scenes before they would ordinarily open up.
 A significant number of Webtoon's finished Originals (favoring this in a little) utilize a Daily Pass model that offers (at least one) free scene every day, and makes it accessible to peruse for 14 days.

-This dribble feed of new substance compels you to consider your time's worth, since you can peruse all that you need without paying—you just may should show restraint.
+This dribble feed of new substance compels you to consider your time's worth, since you can peruse all that you need without payingâ€”you just may should show restraint.
 It's a way for Webtoon to guarantee you return for all the more every day, rather than gorging the entire thing and continuing on.
 This way they can repeat the series' unique week after week discharge timetable somewhat, or get you to settle up on the off chance that you would prefer not to pause.